rydmike/flex_color_scheme/README.md

 ```

 For our 3rd custom scheme we will define primary and secondary colors for a light color scheme, but no variant colors.
-We will not make any dark scheme definitions either.
+We will not make any dark scheme definitions at all.
+The primary color is "Oregon" orange, and the used secondary
+color is a complementary dark teal like color.

 ```dart
  final FlexSchemeColor myScheme3Light = FlexSchemeColor.from(